membrane/api-gateway/distribution/examples/websocket-stomp/README.txt

 6. In the ActiveMQ admin overview you can now click on "Send To" for the queue foo you created earlier.
 	Type in a message and click on Send.
-7. The message should instantly appear in the tab you opened in step 4.
+7. The message should instantly appear in the tab where it says "Messages:".
 8. If you refresh the Admin Console again, you can see that the "Transferred Bytes" for one of the stream pumps went up a little.